Arches Timed Entry Reservation System for 2023

 Do I need to pay an Entrance Fee in addition to the Reservation Fee?

 Yes.
 Entrance fees still apply.
 (Park passes are accepted.)
-Entrance Fees can be paid at the entrance station.
+Entrance Fees can be paid at the entrance station or online.

 Do annual/senior pass holders need a reservation?